 Because a great part of the time consumed in the evaluation of individuals consists on the assignment of the fitness cases to the variables (particularly when in presence of several inputs), a string containing all the inputs, ready for assignment, is also kept as the varsvals state variable.
-This string is constructed every time the fitness cases change (i.e., only once in the beginning of the evolutionary process, in this version of the toolbox).
+When a test data set is used for cross validation, a similar string testvarsvals contains the inputs of the test fitness cases.
+These strings are constructed every time the fitness cases change (i.e., only once in the beginning of the evolutionary process, in this version of the toolbox).